post-forking/post-forking/readme.md

 Post Forking for WordPress
 ==========================

 Provides users that would not normally be able to edit a post with the ability to submit revisions.
 This can be users on a site without the `edit_post` or `edit_published_post` capabilities, or can be members of the general public.
+Also allows post authors to edit published posts without their changes going appearing publicly until published.

 Example Use
 -----------